ypriverol/github-paper/README.md

   `manuscript.md` file.** This file is then converted to LaTeX using `pandoc` and included in the main tex file.

-- **Any modification of the title of authors should be make to `manuscript-plos.tex` and following the syntax defined therein**
+- **Any modification to the title or authors should be made to `manuscript-plos.tex`, following the syntax defined therein**

 Then, type